Naureen Zaim

 Naureen Marie Zaim (born February 19, 1978) is an American model, actress, artist, and boxer.

 Biography

-She is of mixed Irish and Pakistani descent.
-Her acting career includes roles in Wedding Crashers, and athletic performances in Perfect 10 Model Boxing.
-In mid-2004, Zaim was scouted by a photographer for 'model boxing' company Perfect 10 Model – a boxing competition for women with 'admirable' breasts.
+She is of mixed Irish and Bangladeshi descent.
+Her acting career included a role in 2005's critically acclaimed comedy Wedding Crashers.
+In mid-2004, Zaim was scouted by a photographer to compete in model boxing.
+After 5 years she ended her boxing career with a 10-0 undefeated record.
 Although known for modeling, boxing, and acting, Naureen also holds two degrees in Fine Art for painting and glass-blowing.
 Her athleticism also transcends boxing to include fast-pitch softball, tennis, and pool.

 She has appeared in several publications, including Maxim, Stuff Magazine, Thirteen Minutes Magazine, and Perfect 10 magazine.